Changissnz/nu_merchant_principal/README.md

 other than those steps for the foreseeable future.

-Back to the topic of the individuality of the cycle, the design of the particular cycle could be suited to produce inputs for another cycle.
+Back to the topic of the individuality of the cycle, the design of a particular cycle could be suited to produce inputs for another cycle.
 A chain of connectivity could be an instrument additionally attached to a group of cycles.